Adam3131/Adam3131/README.md

 ### About Me
 - 👋 Hi, I’m @Adam3131
 - 👀 I’m interested in developing and modifying things!
-- 🌱 I’m currently learning President University
+- 🌱 I’m graduated from President University
 - 💞️ I’m looking to collaborate on everywhere!
 - 📫 How to reach me : dm me on instagram @adamhjak